OctaveLarose/octavelarose.github.io/_posts/2024-05-29-to-do-inlining.md

 ![final results](/assets/2024-05-29-to-do-inlining/final_results.png)

 Massive speedups!
-It’s a very minor slowdown on one of our microbenchmarks and I’m not sure why - ([maybe it’s just noise](https://stefan-marr.de/2020/07/is-this-noise-or-does-this-mean-something-benchmarking/)).
+It’s a very minor slowdown on one of our microbenchmarks and I’m not sure why - [maybe it’s just noise](https://stefan-marr.de/2020/07/is-this-noise-or-does-this-mean-something-benchmarking/).

 ## so what have we learned?